BIODIVERSITY RISK FILTER

 It is designed to be used as a corporate and portfolio-level screening tool to help prioritize action on what and where it matters the most to address your biodiversity risks and opportunities for enhancing business resilience and contributing to a sustainable future.

-With its unique ability to combine state-of-the-art biodiversity data with industry-level information, the tool should be used to better understand biodiversity context across the value chain.
+With its unique ability to combine state-of-the-art biodiversity data with sector-level information, the tool should be used to better understand biodiversity context across the value chain.
 By then embedding biodiversity into corporate strategies and targets, organizations will be able to build resilience for their business and investments as well as the land, river and seascapes in which they operate and depend on.

 To read examples of how companies and investors use the WWF Risk Filter Suite, please visit our Case Studies page.

 To assess your biodiversity risks and opportunities, you will need to register and create an account.
-Once you created an account, you will be able to access the Assess module of the tool to upload your data, save it and come back to it at any point - only you have access to this account.
+Once you created an account, you will be able to access the Assess module of the tool to upload your data, save it and can come back to it at any point - only you have access to this account.

-However, you do not need to create an account to access the Inform and Explore modules of the tool, which contain an array of biodiversity risk maps and resources to help you get started.
+However, you do not need to create an account to access the Inform and Explore modules of the tool which contain an array of biodiversity risk maps and resources to help you get started.

 Images: © Ramdan_Nain / iStock / GettyImages, © Aaron Gekoski / WWF-US